NguyenThanhDuyOfficial/NguyenThanhDuyOfficial/README.md

-# Hi, Wish you a wonderful day
+# 👋 Hi — Wish you a wonderful day

 ## About me

-My name is Nguyen Thanh Duy, a Software Engineer who loves building software that helps people.
+My name is **Nguyen Thanh Duy (Ken)** — a **Software Engineer** who loves building software that helps people move toward better things.

-I started self-learning in 2022 and have explored various languages and technologies such as Flutter, Bash, Python, C++, Rust, and more.
-I’m committed to continuously creating meaningful software and contributing to the Open Source community.
+I began self-learning in **2022** and have worked with a variety of languages and technologies: `Flutter`, `Bash`, `Python`, `C++`, `Rust`,...
+I will continue to create useful applications and contribute to the **Open Source** community.

-Soon, I’ll start writing a blog about my self-learning journey, sharing the tips and experiences I’ve gained along the way.
-If you’re interested, feel free to check it out on my portfolio site.
+Soon I'll publish a blog about my self-learning journey where I'll share tips, notes, and lessons learned.
+If you're curious, you can check it out on my portfolio.

-Please take a look at my projects, and if you have any questions, don’t hesitate to reach out — I’m always open to connecting.
+If you have any questions or want to collaborate, don't hesitate to reach out — I'm always open to connecting.